KingAbdulRehman/DjangoRentalCar/README.md

-way way to run this project
+easy way way to run this project

 First of all verify you already installed python latest version, if you are not installed then visit: https://www.python.org/downloads/